-- 8.1 Disability discrimination includes direct or indirect discrimination, any unjustified less favourable treatment because of the effects of a disability, and failure to make reasonable adjustments to alleviate the effects caused by a disability. - 8.2 If you are disabled or become disabled, we encourage you to tell us about your condition so that we can support you as appropriate. - 8.3 If you experience difficulties at work because of your disability, you may wish to contact your Line Manager or the School Business Manager to discuss any reasonable adjustments that would help overcome or minimise the difficulty.
-Your line manager or the School Business Manager may wish to consult with you and your medical adviser(s) about possible adjustments.
+- 8.1 Disability discrimination includes direct or indirect discrimination, any unjustified less favourable treatment because of the effects of a disability, and failure to make reasonable adjustments to alleviate the effects caused by a disability. - 8.2 If you are disabled or become disabled, we encourage you to tell us about your condition so that we can support you as appropriate. - 8.3 If you experience difficulties at work because of your disability, you may wish to contact your Operations Manager to discuss any reasonable adjustments that would help overcome or minimise the difficulty.
+Your Operations Manager may wish to consult with you and your medical adviser(s) about possible adjustments.
 We will consider the matter carefully and try to accommodate your needs within reason.
 If we consider a particular adjustment would not be reasonable, we will explain our reasons and try to find an alternative solution where possible. - 8.4 We will monitor the physical features of our premises to consider whether they place disabled employees or job applicants at a substantial disadvantage compared to other employees.
 Where reasonable, we will take steps to improve access for employees who have a disability.